Apto’s APIs are built around three main objects:

 An additional concept is the balance account, which represents the balance / store of funds associated with and accessed by a given card.

-Instant Issuance is a funds good debit program in which there is a 1:1:1 mapping between a cardholder, their balance account, and their card.
+Green Program is a funds good debit program in which there is a 1:1:1 mapping between a cardholder, their balance account, and their card.
 That is, creating a cardholder automatically creates a single balance account for them and a single card that can then draw upon this balance.
 And, cardholders can only ever have one card.